$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

 If $u$ has no vertices at all, then we see that we have to check exactly five cases, i.e. cup and cap

 and three shifts, i.e. the left, right and the empty shift

 Here we can use any $0\leq a\leq n$.
-This shows that any $\mathfrak{sl}_n$-web with no vertices can be obtained from $v_{(n^{\ell})}$ by an explicit sequence of $F_i^{(j)}$'s starting from a suitable weight at the bottom which can be chosen as a highest weight in the closed cases.
-Now assume that $u$ has at least on vertex.
-Take the leftmost of the vertices of $u$ with two outgoing edges (including leashes) that connects to the cut-line.
-Cut it away by changing the cut-line a little bit as illustrated below.
-The boundary data changes accordingly (we allow an arbitrary, finite number of $0$'s to the left).
+This shows that any $\mathfrak{gl}_n$-web with no vertices can be obtained from $v_{(n^{\ell})}$ by an explicit sequence of $F_i^{(j)}$ starting from a suitable weight at the bottom which can be chosen as a highest weight in the closed cases.

-Since $u^{\prime}$ has fewer vertices than $u$, we can use induction and the observation that the last step can be realized as an $F_i^{(j)}$ depending on how we read the tripod, e.g. (the reader is encouraged to check the other possibilities) for suitable $0\leq a,b\leq n$
+Now assume that $u$ has at least one vertex.
+Take the leftmost of the vertices of $u$ with two outgoing edges (including leashes) that connects to the cut line.
+Cut it away by changing the cut line a little bit as illustrated below.
+The boundary data changes accordingly (we allow an arbitrary, finite number of zeros to the left).

-Hence, $u$ can be realized as a string of suitable chosen $F_i^{(j)}$'s.
-It should be noted that the highest weight vector stays the same, since it is located at the bottom of the picture and the number of its entries is fixed by $\vec{k}$.
-Moreover, a case by case check for all possible boundary data reveals that the case of ``missing'' leashes does not appear.
-To see the second statement we note that we can freely use isotopies as illustrated below.
+Since $u^{\prime}$ has fewer vertices than $u$, we can use induction and the observation that the last step can be realized as an $F_i^{(j)}$ depending on how we read the tripod, e.g. for suitable $0\leq a,b\leq n$